arterm-sedov/gitbook-cmw-excerpt/adapters.md

 ### View the Adapter Execution Log

-After you publish the adapter and use its connection and communication routes, you can download the adaptor execution log from its properties page.
+After you publish the adapter and use its connection and communication routes, you can download the adaptor execution log from its properties pages.

 1. Open the [adapter list](adapters.md#use-the-adapter-list).
 2. Open an adapter by double-clicking it.